oubino/z_disk/README.md

 cd z_disks
 ```

-In z_disks folder place all .txt data in a folder called data/
+In z_disks folder place all .txt or .csv data in a folder called data/

 ```bash
 z_disks